maanlamp/scribble/README.md

-# scribble
+# Scribble
- Paint and photoshop but free and web-based 😱 OMG!
+It's paint and photoshop but free and web-based 😱 OMG!